mschuchard/terraform-provider-stdlib/docs/data-sources/has_keys.md

 ### Required

 - `keys` (List of String) Names of the keys to check for existence in the map.
-- `map` (Map of String) Input map parameter from which to check a key's existence.
+- `map` (Map of String) Input map parameter from which to check the keys' existence.

 ### Optional